 Specify any mass storage drivers needed to install a classic OS.

-Driver : Select the mass storage driver file to install before setup of a classic OS.
-The drop-down list populates from the specified package.
+Driver: Before setting up a classic OS, select the mass storage driver file to install.
+The drop-down list populates with the specified package.

-Model : Specify the boot-critical device that is needed for pre-Windows Vista OS deployments.
+Model: Specify the boot-critical device needed for pre-Windows Vista OS deployments.

-Do unattended installation of unsigned drivers on version of Windows where this is allowed – This option allows Windows to install drivers without a digital signature.
+Install unsigned drivers unattended on the Windows version where this is allowed.
+This option allows Windows to install drivers without a digital signature.

 Options for Apply Driver Package

-On the Apply Driver Package step, Options tab.
-Here you can configure the additional settings of this task sequence step –
+On the Apply Driver Package step, click the Options tab.
+Here, you can configure the additional settings of this task sequence step –

 Continue on error – When you select Continue on error on the Options tab of this step, the task sequence continues when driver package fails to apply.
 When you don’t enable this option, the task sequence fails and will not execute the remaining steps.